IDMNYU/CreativeCoding_FA2019_Bennett_1133A/Sketch_1.md

 Come to class on Sept 12 with code that does the following:

 Write a program that creates a creature.
 Use 5 different colors and 7 different shapes (MINIMUM).
 Can you do more?
 Can you stylize your creature?
-How can you make them interesting and noteable?
+How can you make them interesting and notable?
 How is their personality visually evident?
 We need to be able to look at your monster and to distinguish 2 personality traits.

 Get creative and have fun!